Rahmenordnung/project-M/README.md

 ## <a name="Name"></a>Name
+For already 30 years The Simpsons cartoon have been bringing fun and inteligent humor to our homes.
+But not only that but also lot of music and that is the reason why I chose **The Simpsons Band** as the name of this project.
-The project was named (**The Simpsons Band**) in this way because of the musicality that the Simpsons have been introducing in their  cartoons, and that is for already 30 years.
-That will be one reason, and also because the music is making people understand better charters fellings and the message that their want to send.
-It's purpose is to make a small plot of the serie,  small history and the last news that  envolve Simpsons planet
+The music is making people understand better charters fellings and the message that their want to send, it crystalize their words.

 ## <a name="UX"></a>UX

+The purpose of he project is to make a small plot of the serie, small history and the last news that envolve ""Simpsons planet" which is surounded in wave of concerts".
-The website is designed for all public fans or not only for The Simpsons fans, but it can be used by them as well.
-It is designed by one fan ,introducing the viewer to the Simpsons world throgh viedeos, music and text,
+The website is designed for all public fans or not.
+It is designed by one fan ,introducing the user to the Simpsons world throgh viedeos, music and text.
 The user can, for intance understand how one of the charaters is, in the Serie, and also listen him singing or read something about him.
 At the Contact page one can send The Simpsons an email or visit a link to one of their pages or look for their adress,etc

 #### <a name="Wireframes"></a>Wireframes :

-* As a longtime fan of the serie, I want to listen to some of their songs, to bring back good memories or continue laughing.
+* As a longtime fan of the serie, who wants to listen to some of their songs and to bring back good memories or continue laughing.

 * As a person who know their most popular episodes, I want to check their database, to rediscover some of their best features.